githubtraining/github-pages/responses/04_wrong-theme.md

 Let's change the theme to `minima`:

-1. At the top of this Pull Request, click the **Files changed** tab
+1. At the top of this Pull Request, click the **Files changed** tab.
-1. Click the :pencil2: icon to enter edit mode and change the  `theme:` to **jekyll-theme-minimal**
+2. Click the icon to enter edit mode and change the  `theme:` to **jekyll-theme-minimal**.
-1. Scroll to the bottom of the window to create a commit
+3. Scroll to the bottom of the window to create a commit.
-1. Enter a commit message then click **Commit changes**
+4. Enter a commit message then click **Commit changes**.

 > Don't worry, if you don't like this theme you can always change it later.